Chart Color Schemes

 Silkstone faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 16.0%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 11.4%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.2%).
-Trade and technical skills are prevalent, with 39.8% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.1% and certificates at 29.7%.
+Vocational credentials are prominent, with 39.8% of residents aged 15+ holding them - advanced diplomas at 10.1% and certificates at 29.7%.
 Educational participation is high, with 27.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education